-In the new Fox show, Proven Innocent, they frequently show a podcaster speaking into her microphone.
+In the recent Fox show, Proven Innocent, they frequently show a podcaster speaking into her microphone.
 That mic is a Blue Yeti.

 The Yeti is a good quality USB microphone.
 So it's popular with podcasters and other people recording voiceover audio who don't have a large budget for gear.
 USB mics don't require separate interface units like standard large diaphragm condenser mics.
 So the price is quite low for the quality you get.